 This is first on our list in this home inspection guide because we see it all the time during inspections with our buyers.
 The hot water heater should be installed with earthquake brackets, an expansion tank, a pipe that goes from the top to the floor, and it should be placed on a pan.

 Per Seattle City code, outlets in kitchens, bathrooms, and near water using appliances need to be GFCI outlets.
 In older homes, you see this neglected a lot.

 Moss happens, especially in the Northwest.
 It does not automatically mean that the roof is done for, but some inspectors will call it.
 Play it safe and call Mr. Moss to have the roof cleared in advance.

 These are easy to spot in double-paned windows that have clouded over.
 Fortunately, it is also a super easy fix.
 Just call a window specialist and they will come out and replace the pane of glass and the window seal.

-Cracks in the Sewer Lines
+Cracks or Blockages in the Sewer Lines

 Small cracks in the sewer line happen.
 NBD.
 But when you have a full collapse, a belly, or a seriously wonky situation?
 It’s a BFD and potential deal killer.
 This is why we strongly encourage a pre-inspection before putting older homes on the market.
 Best to know in advance.